How do I market myself as a coach?

 Rome is a place in Italy.
 Isn’t it?
 What’s Rome got to do with marketing for coaches?

 If you’re a coach, then it’s likely that your goal is to get somebody into a conversation in order to get clients and more new business.

-As a digital marketing coach, I’ve heard this, or a variation of it so many times, ‘If I can just have that conversation, most of them become coaching clients.
-My problem is getting to that conversation.
-Once I’ve got the conversation, I convert most of them buy into me and my coaching services.’
+As a digital marketing coach, I’ve heard this, or a variation of it so many times from many coaches: ‘If I can just people potential clients to my free session, most of them become clients.
+My problem is getting more clients to that conversation.
+Once I’ve got the conversation, most of them buy into me and my coaching services.’

 You’re so passionate about what you’ve got to give, which is wonderful, but getting that conversation in the first place, that’s another story.

 Rome, the endpoint, is the conversation.
-Your marketing strategy should focus on getting people here.
+Your marketing efforts should focus on getting people here.
 Check out my online High Ticket Sales Funnel course for one example of how to create a sales funnel to create a steady stream of new subscribers and new clients for your online coaching business.

-I’d like you to have a look at your world.
+I’d like you to have a look at your online business world.
 I call it your ecosystem.
 Your footprint, online, social media marketing, Facebook group, website, landing pages, essentially your entire content marketing strategy.

 How easy is it for a prospect to get to Rome?